defenseunicorns/uds-package-dubbd/docs/prereq-steps.md

 ## Working Kube Context

-After you've created a cluster, make sure it's accessible via the current kube context i.e. (`zarf tools kubectl get nodes` <-- this command works)
+Whether your cluster is local or external, make sure the kube context is set correctly and access to the cluster is working via e.g `zarf tools kubectl get nodes`.